Twisted duality for embedded graphs: Introduction

-In another direction, most graph polynomials apply either to plane graphs ({\em e.g.} the Penrose polynomial of \cite{Pen71}) or to abstract graphs ({\em e.g.} the classical Tutte polynomial of \cite{Tut47,Tut54,Tut67}).
-Notable exceptions are the extension of the Tutte polynomial to embedded graphs by Las Vergnas in \cite{Las78} and to ribbon graphs by Bollob\'as and Riordan in \cite{BR1, BR2}.
-We continue our investigation into the extensions of properties of planar and abstract graphs by adapting the generalized transition polynomial of \cite{E-MS02} to embedded graphs.
-We use the embedding of a graph locally at the vertices to identify vertex state weights (weights for transition systems at the vertices) to achieve this.
-In this context the ribbon group action carries over to an action of the symmetric group on the vertex state weights, giving a twisted duality relation in terms of the weight systems for this polynomial.
+Twisted duality also proves useful for studying graph polynomials.
+Graph polynomials are a natural forum for studying duality properties.
+However, most graph polynomials apply either to plane graphs ({\em e.g.} the Penrose polynomial of \cite{Pen71}) or to abstract graphs ({\em e.g.} the classical Tutte polynomial of \cite{Tut47,Tut54,Tut67}).
+Notable exceptions are the extensions of the Tutte polynomial to embedded graphs by Las Vergnas in \cite{Las78}, and by Bollob\'as and Riordan in \cite{BR1, BR2}.
+In Section~\ref{sec:transpoly}, we adapt the generalized transition polynomial of \cite{E-MS02} to embedded graphs.
+We then showcase the applicability of twisted duality and the ribbon group action by showing that the ribbon group action corresponds to an action of the symmetric group on the vertex state weights of the transition polynomial.
+This gives a twisted duality relation in terms of the weight systems for this polynomial.
+Because the transition polynomial assimilates or is related to many other graph polynomials, this then leads to twisted duality relations for other polynomials.